Moringa peregrina

 Plants and Seeds for Sale

-Seeds are in short supply and seldom available.
-We offer small amounts of seeds from Saudi Arabia harvested in 2014 and 2015.
-Their germination rates were retested in 2019 and found to be near 100%.
+Seeds of this species are in short supply and rarely available.
+The seeds of the pure species that we previously obtained from Saudi Arabia are no longer available and no other sources of these seeds are known to us.
+We are attempting to produce additional seeds from trees started on our experimental farm at Oceanview, Hawai`i.
+These may not be available for 2 – 3 years.
 Multiple non-governmental organizations (NGOs) are seeking large amounts of seeds for agricultural projects in arid areas of north Africa.
-Please contact us if you can supply these seeds.
+Please contact us if you can supply them.

-Seedlings may be available in limited quantities as certified and non-certified plants and are subject to stock on hand.
-Seedlings are not offered for sale until they have developed small tubers to improve survival in shipment.
+Seedlings grown from the putative hybrid seeds may be available in limited quantities as certified and non-certified plants and are subject to stock on hand.
+They may also be grown to order.
 This requires several months of growing time.
-Orders for large quantities must be placed several months in advance.
 Please contact us for more information.

-Saplings (larger trees in pots) may be available as non-certified nursery stock.
+Saplings (larger trees in pots) are not available.

 Shipping Information